 Gynaecological ultrasound is a useful imaging technique for female patients of all ages and has a role in identifying a wide range of pathology.
-It is particularly useful for imaging women of child-bearing age and younger patients since there is no associated radiation burden.
+It is particularly useful for imaging people of child-bearing age and younger patients since there is no associated radiation burden.
 To maximise diagnostic accuracy, the ultrasound practitioner must be aware of age-related appearances, the menopausal status of the patient and expected physiological changes of the menstrual cycle.

 Due to the intimate nature of ultrasound examination, it is essential that it is conducted in a quiet room, without interruption and a chaperone offered.
 The practitioner must aim to preserve the patient's dignity and privacy at all times.
 The practitioner must also be mindful that many patients attending for this examination are very anxious.
+See SoR (2016) Intimate examinations and chaperone policy. [update due 2023]